superlumen/meteor-stack/README.md

-# Meteor 1.3 Boilerplate created by Superlumen
+# Meteor 1.3 Boilerplate by superlumen

 We use React for the Frontend and Blaze with Autoform for an easy to build admin project.
 We try to install most packages through npm.
 No need for wrapper packages (atmosphere).